chleighton1/chleighton1/README.md

 👋 Hello!
 I'm Charles, product focused Software Engineer who thrives in dynamic environments where innovation and collaboration are at the forefront.

-👨‍💻 Currently working as a Junior Full Stack Developer at Cinemaloop, helping to champion inclusion and connections among diverse movie fans and cinema subculture.
+👨‍💻 Currently working as a Full Stack Developer at Cinemaloop, helping to champion inclusion and connections among diverse movie fans and cinema subculture.

 **Background**
 - 🎬 Post-production for film/tv